 SMZ-TMP gets into breast milk in small amounts.
 Of 12 people who took SMZ-TMP during breastfeeding, two reported poor feeding in their infants.
 No other side effects were reported.
 If you suspect the baby has any symptoms (such as poor feeding) contact your child’s healthcare provider.

-There is some concern about taking SMZ-TMP while breastfeeding if the baby is born before 37 weeks of pregnancy, has severe jaundice, or glucose-6-phosphate dehydrogenase (G6PD) deficiency (a genetic condition in which the liver does not break down red blood cells properly).
-While some people in these situations may need to stop breastfeeding while taking SMZ-TMP, it is not always necessary.
+If the baby is born before 37 weeks of pregnancy, has severe jaundice, or glucose-6-phosphate dehydrogenase (G6PD) deficiency (an uncommon genetic condition in which the liver does not break down red blood cells properly), talk with your healthcare provider and your baby’s pediatrician about using SMZ-TMP and breastfeeding.
+While some people in these situations might need to stop breastfeeding while taking SMZ-TMP, it is not always necessary.
 Be sure to talk to your healthcare provider about all your breastfeeding questions.

-The use of SMZ-TMP was found to lower the amount of sperm that males made after they took the medication for one month.
-This could affect fertility (ability to get partner pregnant).
-Studies have not been done to see if SMZ-TMP could increase the chance of birth defects above the background risk.
+The use of SMZ-TMP was found to lower the amount of sperm that men made after they took the medication for one month.
+This could affect fertility (ability to get a partner pregnant).
+Studies have not been done to see if a man’s exposure to SMZ-TMP could increase the chance of birth defects.
 In general, exposures that fathers or sperm donors have are unlikely to increase risks to a pregnancy.
 For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.

 Please click here for references.